UMMS-Biocore/dolphinnext-umms-training/README.md

 **a.** First, please click, green “New process” button to open "Add New Process" modal.

 **b.** Inputs, outputs and scripts should be defined like below;
-Please add `hisat2IndexPrefix`, `mapped_reads` and `outputFileTxt` parameters by pressing "+" button next to "Parameters" section with the values below;

 ```
 Name: "Hisat2"